30 Days of Night (film): Plot

-On Day 27, Stella and Eben see the deputy, Billy, signaling them with a flashlight, and bring him back to the station, after finding out he killed his family to save them from a more painful death.
-The trio find the others have made for the utilidor, a power and sewage treatment station that still has power, and head over there, but are separated after Stella saves Gail Robbins, a young girl whose family was slaughtered by a vampire named Zurial, who was stalking her.
-Eben and Billy make it to the utilidor, but are attacked by the vampire Arvin, who bites Billy; Billy knocks Arvin into the heavy-duty shredder, and in doing so, grinds his own hand to a stump by accident, before being killed by Eben because he is starting to turn.
+On Day 27, Stella and Eben see the deputy, Billy, signaling them with a flashlight and bring him back to the station after finding out he killed his family to save them from a more painful death.
+The trio find the others have made for the utilidor, a power and sewage treatment station that still has power, and head over there.
+Stella splits from the group to save Gail Robbins, a young girl whose family was slaughtered.
+Eben and Billy make it to the utilidor but are attacked by the vampire Arvin.
+Billy kills Arvin but gets bitten in the process.
+Eben is forced to kill him when he starts to turn.

-As the month comes to an end, with the sun due to rise, the vampires start to burn down the town to destroy evidence of their presence, including survivors.
-Realizing Stella is trapped and that he cannot beat the vampires in his current state, Eben turns himself into a vampire by injecting himself with Billy's infected blood.
-He confronts Marlow and they get into a vicious fight, before Marlow is finally killed by having a hole punched through his mouth and head, causing the remaining vampires to flee.
-Knowing he will die soon, Eben and Stella go off to watch the sunrise together, sharing one last kiss.
-As the sun comes up, Eben's body burns to ash in Stella's arms.
+As the month ends, with the sun due to rise, the vampires prepare to ignite the fuel line running through the town, planning to use the explosion to destroy evidence of their presence.
+Realizing Stella and Gail are trapped in the open and that he cannot beat the vampires in his current state, Eben injects himself with Billy's blood.
+Now a vampire, Eben confronts Marlow and manages to kill the vampire leader after a vicious fight, causing the remaining vampires to flee.
+With the vampires' attack on Barrow over, Eben, Stella, Jake, Lucy, Denise, and Gail are the only townspeople who survived.
+Eben and Stella watch the sunrise together, sharing one last kiss.
+As the sun rises, Eben's body burns to ash in Stella's arms.